closemarketing/formscrm/readme.txt

 WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==
+= 2.6.1 =
+*   vTiger now sends error creating lead.
+*   New method to connect for MS Dynamics.

 = 2.6 =
 *   Added support to Hubspot.